 33So they feared Yahweh and served their own gods after the manner of the nations from among whom they had been carried away.

 34To this day they do according to their former manner.
 They do not fear Yahweh, and they do not follow their statutes or their ordinances or the law or the commandment that Yahweh commanded the children of Jacob (whom he named Israel),

-36but you are to fear Yahweh, who brought you up out of the land of Egypt with great power and with an outstretched arm, and you are to bow yourselves to him and you are to sacrifice to him.
+36but you are to fear Yahweh, who brought you up out of the land of Egypt with great power and with an outstretched arm, and you are to bow down to him and you are to sacrifice to him.

 37The statutes and the ordinances and the law and the commandment that he wrote for you, you are to observe to do forevermore.
 Do not fear other gods.

 38Do not forget the covenant that I have made with you, nor fear other gods.

 39But you are to fear Yahweh your God, and he will deliver you out of the hand of all your enemies.”

 40However they did not listen, but they did according to their former manner.

 41So these nations feared Yahweh and served their carved images.
 Their children did likewise, and their children’s children; as their fathers did, so they do to this day.